BULL RUN, VA

 being unguarded.
 On Saturday evening, the 20th McDowell

-called his officers together at Centerville and explained his
+called his officers together at Centerville and explained

 plans for battle on the succeeding day.
 Miles was to remain

-at Centerville with his division and construct defensive works
+at Centerville with his division and construct defensive

 there to be used in case of emergency; Richardson's brigade